BusisiwePieterson/Nginx-Loadbalancer/README.md

 ## How does load balancing work?

 Load balancing is handled by a tool or application called a load balancer.
 When a request arrives from a user, the load balancer assigns the request to a given server, and this process repeats for each request.
-Load balancers determine which server should handle each requests.
+Load balancers determine which server should handle each request.

-   - *Below is an illustration of a requests served without a load balancer. (there is an overload on one server, one server works well and the rest are idle.)*
+   - *Below is an illustration of a request served without a load balancer. (there is an overload on one server, one server works well and the rest are idle.)*

 ![images](images/Screenshot_19-removebg-preview%20(1).png)